-FOR ENGLAND ONLY
+FOR ENGLAND ONLY (updated April 2019)

 There is no obligation upon a Home Educating parent to inform the Local Authority or register with them.
 Nor is there any legal duty to fill in the EHE (Elective Home Education) forms.
 The parent’s only duty is to write to the school to deregister.
-If the child has never been registered at a school there is no duty to inform the LA (2.4 below).
+If the child has never been registered at a school there is no duty to inform the LA (4.1 below).

-Local Authorities have a duty to establish the identities of children not receiving an education (see 2.6 below).
-If a child that has never been to school (under the radar) and comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
+Local Authorities have a duty to establish the identities of children not receiving an education (see 4.2 below).
+If a child that has never been to school (under the radar) comes to the attention of the LA it is good practice for an EWO or CME officer to write to the family rather than doorstep them.
 Informing the officer that they are Home Educating should be adequate and the families details should be passed onto the EHE team.
 Home Education is not the remit of EWO/CME and therefore no further discussion is needed.
 The family are not obliged to meet the EWO/CME/EHE nor let them into their home or meet the child.

 Home Educated children missing out on the social aspect of childhood is a myth.
 Most Home Educated children are in touch with other local children and attend regular activities.
 Home Educated children’s socialisation is more natural and similar to the way adults socialise than schooled children.

 Home Educated children are not to be monitored, evaluated or assessed by the LA (2.4, and 5.1. in the guidance for parents, below), they are the parent’s responsibility (3.3 below).
 Unless the LA has a reason to believe an education isn’t being provided, then they may only make informal enquiries.
 The family are never obliged to allow access to the home or to meet the child (5.11 of the guidance for parents below), opting to not allow these ultra vires requests is not to be used as a cause for concern.